Prosecution’s case against former officers charged in George Floyd’s death ends with teenage witness

 “I asked the officer, ‘How long do you have to hold him down if someone is saying they can’t breathe?’ ” Frazier said.
 “I didn’t understand why the officers had to hold him down so long.”

 Frazier testified for less than 15 minutes.
-After she left, the stand prosecutors formally rested their case, paving the way for the defense case to begin Tuesday.
+After she left the stand, prosecutors formally rested their case, paving the way for the defense case to begin Tuesday.
 Attorneys for all three officers immediately moved to have charges dismissed, but Magnuson denied their motions, though he said he would consider written briefs on the subject.

 Young witnesses to George Floyd’s death testify they felt helpless as they watched him die and feared Derek Chauvin